 Looking for the next FREE Home Depot Kids Workshop Kit?
 I have always looked forward to the first Saturday of the month for the past several years as it has been my mommy-daughter date at the Home Depot kids workshop.
 I grab my coffee and my two young kids get their hammers and paintbrushes and we build whatever the kids’ workshop has deemed the project of the month.

-Home Depot continues the kid workshops in 2022 on the first Saturday of each month.
-In-person workshops resumed in May 2022, but pick-up is also still available.
+Home Depot continues the kid workshops in 2023 on the first Saturday of each month.
+In-person workshops and take-home projects are both available!

-Free kits are available the first Saturday of the month for pickup.
-In-person kid workshops start up in Greenville on Saturday, May 7th, 2022.
+Free Home Depot Kids kits are available the first Saturday of the month for completion in-store.

 Review of the First Saturday Home Depot Kids Workshop